umlaeute/v4l2loopback/.github/ISSUE_TEMPLATE.md

 To help us making the most of your feedback (so we can e.g. fix bugs more quickly), please make sure to provide the following information.

+Please keep in mind that the development of `v4l2loopback` is done by volunteers.
+They are spending their spare time to give you a hopfully nice product and to help you if you have troubles
+- for free.

+Please look through the list of issues (*open* and **closed** ones alike), to see whether you problem has been reported before.
+Probably you can find a solution to your problem without having to create a new ticket.

 #### Remove Cruft

 Please *remove* these instructions (and other non-relevant information) from your